CBlockSurprise/ScriptCraft/docs/ScriptCraft-API-Reference.md

 [Spigot JavaDocs](https://hub.spigotmc.org/javadocs/spigot/)

 You will quickly find that not everything can be accomplished without looking at the Spigot JavaDocs.
 For example, to fully understand the possiblities associated with a certain event you must look at the methods that are available for that type of event in Spigot.

+Let's say you want to make a plugin that sends a player a message when they hit something with an arrow telling them what they hit.
+How would you start?
+Well, the first thing you need to do is find an event that will fire when the player hits something with an arrow.
+A quick search of the list of possible events should lead you to the ProjectileHit event.